pippim/pippim.github.io/index.md

 At the top of each page, the "Sun" / "Crescent Moon" will spin when clicked.
 Click the "Sun" to use your phone outside.
 Click the "Crescent Moon" to use your phone inside.

+The *Color Theme* icon is in the same place, and works the same way, on mobile and desktop systems.

 ### Hamburger Button

-The “☰” (Hamburger) button reveals Page Header Buttons that will not fit horizontally on a phone screen.
+The `☰` (Hamburger) button reveals Page Header Buttons that will not fit horizontally on a phone screen.
 A dropdown menu appears with buttons arranged vertically.

 ### Search Button

-The “🔍” (Magnifying Glass) button opens {{ site.title }} engineered
+The `🔍` (Magnifying Glass) button opens {{ site.title }} engineered
 search engine.
 Search results are point-weighted with words appearing in the Page Titles getting more weight then the same word appearing in the Page Body.